jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/4-CreateLoginPage.md

 # Create a login page

-Now that we have our AzureService configured, it's time to add a login page.
+Now that we have our Azure Service configured, it's time to add a login page.

 The app will have two pages - the main page showing our Happy Xamarin Developers, and a login page.